 * Set the two tennis balls, the ghostly orbs, behind one of the boundaries.
 Explain that this is the city.
 Beyond the other boundary is the ghost house.

 * Kids cannot use any body part to move the ghosts (tennis balls) into the ghost safes (the jugs).

-* Each ghost must touch the inside of each player’s ghost safe to insure that enough energy is build up to hold the ghost in the ghost house.
+* Each ghost must touch the inside of each player’s ghost safe to ensure that enough energy is build-up to hold the ghost in the ghost house.

 * Any ghost that drops to the ground is considered escaped and the game starts over.
 (Since it’s easier to start over than to have kids remember which ghost they have or haven’t captured in a round, you can explain that when a ghost escapes it crashes the energy built up in both ghost safes, requiring everyone to begin again.)

 * Start the game with players using the ghost safe jugs to capture the ghosts.
 Players must figure out how to move the ghosts from jug to jug so both ghosts touch the inside of every ghost safe before they reach the other boundary and are set into the bowl, completing the game.